jrowboat/dependency-injection-example/README.md

     - Changes to the order

 ## Desired focus
-- Build upon discussion of previous week, keeping in mind that OrderService acts as a beginner of the order fulfillment process
+- Build upon discussion of previous week, keeping in mind that OrderService acts as one piece of an order fulfillment system

 ## Ducking
 - What are the various business concerns of the order fulfillment process? source: [Wikipedia](https://en.wikipedia.org/wiki/Order_fulfillment)